-The University of Illinois is regionally accredited by the Higher Learning Commission (HLC).
+University of Illinois at Urbana–Champaign is regionally accredited by the Higher Learning Commission (HLC).

 Johns Hopkins was founded in 1876 as the first research university in the U.S. The university’s researchers in Baltimore, Maryland have achieved significant advancements across many fields of study since then, from verifying the authenticity of the Dead Sea Scrolls to developing a blood test to detect cancer.
 Today, the university serves approximately 15,000 graduate students, including those in the biomedical engineering online master’s program.

-The M.S. in applied biomedical engineering is a ten-course program that must be finished within five years.
+The M.S. in applied biomedical engineering is a ten–course program that must be finished within five years.
 Students select one of three tracks: instrumentation, imaging, or translational tissue engineering.
-Graduates are able to solve complex medical problems using engineering solutions and computer simulation strategies.
+Graduates can solve complex medical problems using engineering solutions and computer simulation strategies.
 Coursework combines core classes, track options, and electives.
-Examples of available elective courses include biomechanics of cell and build-a-genome.
+Examples of available elective courses include biomechanics of cell and build–a–genome.

 The program is fully online, but students may select to take some courses on–campus.
 Each degree option requires one on–campus component.
 Students in the biomedical engineering practice and innovation course must attend six days of clinical and laboratory work at the Johns Hopkins University campus and Johns Hopkins Hospital.